Part 6-1: How AI Is Changing Web UI Development

 What AI has genuinely improved

-The most concrete benefit of AI coding tools is a reduction in the time spent on mechanical work — the boilerplate, the lookup, the translation of intent into syntax.
+The most concrete benefit of AI coding tools has been a time spent reduction of mechanical work — boilerplate templating, lookups, translation of intent into syntax.
 Developers who already know a framework well can move faster on the parts of the job that are predictable: generating a CRUD form from a data model, scaffolding a new component that follows an established pattern, writing the first draft of a configuration file, translating a design specification into layout code.

 For learning, the change is significant.
 A developer encountering an unfamiliar framework can get working examples explained in plain language, ask why a specific pattern is used rather than another, and iterate on code without consulting documentation for every method signature.
-The on-ramp to a new technology has become significantly shorter.
+The onboarding for new technology has become significantly shorter.

-For routine tasks across any framework, AI removes much of the friction of starting.
+For routine tasks across any framework, AI removes some starting costs.
 An empty file is less intimidating when a prompt can produce a reasonable starting point.
-The first version of a new screen, a new service method, or a new test class takes less time to exist in the codebase.
+The first version of a new screen, a new service method, or a new test class are realized faster.

 AI also helps bridge skill gaps within a team.
 A Java developer who has never written CSS can produce a reasonable layout with AI assistance.
-A developer who is strong on logic but weak on data binding syntax can get the binding correct on the first attempt rather than spending time hunting for the right syntax in documentation.
+A developer with strong logic skills but unfamiliar with data binding syntax can get the binding correct on their first attempt rather than spending time looking up the proper syntax in the documentation.

 What AI has not changed